-In a large cast iron or oven-safe skillet, cook the onion and garlic in the oil.
+In a large cast-iron or oven-safe skillet, cook the onion and garlic in the oil.
 Add the ground beef, salt, and pepper and cook until meat is browned and crumbly.
 Use a wooden spoon or a fork to break down large lumps.

-Add the carrot and lemon juice and mix through.
+Add the carrot and lemon juice and mix it through.
 Stir in the spices, jam, and sultanas if using.
 Add the breadcrumbs and broth and mix to combine.
 If the mixture is too crumbly add more broth, one tablespoon at a time.
 Level the mixture with the back of a spoon.

 Lightly whisk together the eggs and milk.
 Pour the milk and egg mixture (the custard) over the meat mixture and lay the bay leaves on top.